How to Avoid Accidents in Car Parks

 Ever had your car damaged in a car park?
 According to RAC Insurance research, a third of you have returned to your vehicle in a car park to find that it had been damaged at least once, with an average bill of £2,050!
 Shockingly, nearly of a quarter of you (23%) have endured five incidences!

-Nowadays, vehicles are becoming increasingly larger whilst car parking spaces are getting smaller, which is leading to more and more accidents in car parks.
-The issue of crowded car parks now means that parking prangs are now costing us more than £1.4 billion per year, according to Yahoo Finance UK!
+Nowadays, vehicles are becoming increasingly wider, whilst car parking spaces are getting smaller, which is leading to more and more accidents and scrapes in car parks.
+The issue of crowded car parks now means that parking scrapes are now costing us more than £1.4 billion per year, according to Yahoo Finance UK!
 Supermarket car parks were named as the number one spot for British motorists to endure a car park accident, with 48% of people who picked up damage in car park claiming that this is where their car got scratched or dented.

 But how do you avoid accidents in car parks?
 We’ve put together some tips to help you avoid picking up car damage in a car park, as well as helping you to avoid hitting a parked car yourself!